jacobaustin123/Coral/README.md

 ## Debugging

 For debugging, it can be useful to use menhir.
-Menhir is a tool which extends ocamlyacc, and can be installed by running opam install menhir.
+Menhir is a tool which extends ocamlyacc, and can be installed by running ```opam install menhir```.
 With menhir install, you can simply run

 ```menhir --interpret --interpret-show-cst ~/.../parser.mly```